cmurp/Chrismurphycode/README.md

-This is my personal website based on the example node setup given by redhat openshift, which is where the site is hosted.
-The frontend is based on a Bulma template from edwardawebb.com
+This is my personal website with secured blogging functionality written through NodeJS and hosted on digitalocean.

+It uses nodejs, passport, and mongodb, and the frontend is based on a Bulma css template from edwardawebb.com